Nelchois/TIL/Semi_group_project/README.md

 [Cos_similarity](https://github.com/Nelchois/TIL/blob/master/Semi_group_project/Semi_project03.md) From embedding value in dataframe, we compared with major value and got similarity score of books, then make books list(upper 10) that have high score.

 [Visualize](https://github.com/Nelchois/TIL/blob/master/Semi_group_project/Semi_project03.md) Making code to fucntion and connect them with UI that made by Pyqt5.
+We let two text box for user's data(major and grade) also there's button for start process, after that recommended books are appear on the hidden text box screen.
+I designed frameless and hidden style because it's better for me.